 - Your description should be at least 150-200 words long.

-- Consider a prospective online customer hasn’t read the book, can’t physically pick it up, and may not know anything about it yet.
+- Consider a prospective online customer who hasn’t read the book, can’t physically pick it up, and may not know anything about it yet.
 If they don’t know the book exists, how would they look for something like it?
+What words would they type into a search engine?

 - Use paragraph breaks, bold and italic fonts, and other structural elements like ordered lists (bullet points) to provide emphasis and highlight key aspects of your book.
 Short paragraphs and bulleted lists are better than a single block of text.